Kamogelo-Mothupi/Kamogelo-Mothupi/README.md

 **[Visit Live Site →](https://github.com/St10245564)**

-### 📅 Event Management System
+### Weather App
-**Tech Stack:** ASP.NET Core MVC • Azure Blob Storage • SQL Server • Bootstrap 5 • Entity Framework Core
+**Tech Stack:** • React • CSS • HTML • Gemini API Key

-A comprehensive web application that revolutionizes event planning and venue management.
-- ✅ Smart venue availability validation preventing double bookings
+A sleek and responsive weather application that fetches real-time conditions using the Gemini API.
+The app provides current weather data, forecasts, and location-based results with a clean UI
+- ✅ Real-time weather updates using Gemini API
-- 🎯 Advanced filtering system by event type, date range, and availability
+- 🎯 Temperature, humidity, wind, and condition summaries
-- ☁️ Secure image uploads with Azure Blob Storage integration
+- ☁️ Search by city or use device geolocation
-- 🎨 Responsive, modern UI built with Bootstrap 5
+- 🎨 Responsive, modern UI, Minimal, mobile-friendly interface
+- Search by city or use device geolocation

 **[Visit Live Site →](https://github.com/St10245564)**